riwepo/fem-space-tourism-website/README-template.md

 How to use isActive passed to the children property of NavLink to alter display of active link.

+Watched Scrimba course on CSS design system.
+Added more stuff to my general reset.
+Used utiility classes.
+Made color variables use rgb.
+Used variable name type prefix rather than suffix, helps with intellisense.

+Adjust alpha in colors while still using CSS variable.

+Letter spacing is in pixels because the values are very small and the decimal points are very specific??

+Using default values for custom properties.

+Using undefined custom properties with default values.

+Use aspect left/right padding and aspect ratio for styling buttons.

+Place-items shorthand in grid.

+Kevin Powel writes his HTML desktop first because it is more complex, then when he styles he does it mobile first.

+If putting img in a flex container, wrap it in a div to avoid some bugs in the Chrome browser.

+Using a clamp on large fonts, based on vw or viewport unit, means that the font continaully changes size as we re-size the screen, doesn't just break at the media query point.

 Use this section to recap over some of your major learnings while working through this project.
 Writing these out and providing code samples of areas you want to highlight is a great way to reinforce your own knowledge.

 To see how you can add code snippets, see below: